sapphi-red/portfolio/src/blog/increasing-vites-potential-with-the-environment-api.md

 There are two things that are necessary to construct an Environment.
 First, dynamic code evaluation, such as `eval`, must be available for the Module Runner to be configured.
-Second, communication between ModuleRunner and the code conversion part of Vite must be possible.
+Second, communication between the ModuleRunner and the code conversion part of Vite must be possible.
 For example, HTTP and standard I/O.
 If these two requirements can be satisfied, an Environment for that runtime can be constructed.